 ANNOUNCEMENT: The Adam Society will be holding a meeting Sunday, August 12, 1990.
 3:30 P.M. in the offices of IFGE.
-IFGE is located at be an open meeting for female-to-male transsexuals, crossdressers, and their guests, family members, and friends (including interested therapists, etc.).
-If you need directions, please call ask for Dan or Yvonne.
+IFGE is located at whether the second se

-Steve is going to be our guest speaker.
+Steve scheduled is going to be our guest speaker.
 Steve was scheduled to be a speaker of the IFGE Convention before he suffered injuries from a car accident.
 Steve is a post-op who has expertise in the areas of legal issues and insurance.
 So spread the word and plan on joining us for the afternoon.
 A social time will follow the meeting.
 A free will collection will be taken to defray Steve's transportation costs.